VP-elect Harris compares Capitol riots to 2017 'Unite the Right' rally

 The Jan.
 6 siege of the Capitol left five dead, including 42-year-old Capitol Police officer Brian D. Sicknick and 35-year-old U.S. Air Force veteran Ashli Babbitt, one of the protestors.

-Washington, D.C., U.S. Attorney Michael Sherwin told reporters on Tuesday that more than 70 people have been charged and at least 170 cases have been opened.
+Washington, D.C., U.S. Attorney Michael Sherwin told reporters on Friday that investigators had opened 98 criminal cases and will have more than 300 subject files open by the end of the day.

 In addition, the FBI -- which has issued multiple calls for help with identifying suspects -- has received more than 100,000 tips, according to FBI Washington Field Office head Steven D’Antuono.